-Desert Dweller includes garments and ephemera from Cele Peterson, Berta Wright, Dolores Gonzales, Rochelle K, Lloyd Kiva, Alex F. Jacome, Dark Star Leather, the Patania family, Ted DeGrazia, and Desert Vintage.
-There will be photographs in the exhibition by New York-based celebrity and portrait photographer Henny Garfunkel, as well Puspa Lohmeyer, Steven Meckler, and many others.
+The exhibition will include educational events and a fashion show to close the exhibition, and will be accompanied by a limited-edition exhibition catalog available for purchase in the museum store.
+Desert Dweller includes garments and ephemera from Cele Peterson, Berta Wright, Dolores Gonzales, Rochelle K, Lloyd Kiva New, Alex F. Jacome, Dark Star Leather, the Patania family, Ted DeGrazia and Desert Vintage.
+There will be photographs in the exhibition by New York-based celebrity and portrait photographer Henny Garfunkel, as well as Puspa Lohmeyer, Steven Meckler and many others.